Skip to main content

 Two of the thematic sections at the basic level are devoted to ‘Human rights and their protection’ and ‘Contemporary international relations’.
 As part of the ‘Human rights and their protection’ section, pupils discuss, for example, the importance of the Convention for the Protection of Human Rights and Fundamental Freedoms in the context of the European Court of Human Rights; the rights of national and ethnic minorities; and differences in the perception of human rights in a democratic and non-democratic country.

-The contents of the ‘Contemporary international relations’ section include, for example, entities and principles of international law; globalisation, its forms and implications; ethnic conflicts in EU Member States; contemporary terrorism; primary legislative acts of the EU, main EU institutions, the rights of an EU citizen, and benefits and costs of Poland’s EU membership; and main bodies and activities of the United Nations and the North Atlantic Treaty Organisation (NATO).
+The contents of the ‘Contemporary international relations’ section include, for example, entities and principles of international law; globalisation, its forms and implications; ethnic conflicts in EU Member States; contemporary terrorism; primary legislative acts of the EU, main EU institutions, the rights of an EU citizen, and benefits and costs of Poland’s EU membership; and aims and activities of the United Nations and the North Atlantic Treaty Organisation (NATO).

 The subject Civic Education at the advanced level comprises the following thematic sections within which pupils discuss European, global or intercultural issues, using examples of selected countries in Europe and the world:

-• Cultural diversity’: misperception of other cultures analysed on the basis of literature;
+• Cultural diversity’: misperception of other cultures analysed on the basis of literature.

-• Competition for power’: party systems and functions of elections in democratic and non-democratic countries;
+• Competition for power’: party systems and functions of elections in democratic and non-democratic countries.

-• Governance models’ based on the examples of European, North American and Asian countries: territorial and legal systems in contemporary democratic countries; political systems; mechanisms for the formation of government; powers and role of regional governments;
+• Governance models’ based on the examples of European, North American and Asian countries: territorial and legal systems in contemporary democratic countries; political systems; mechanisms for the formation of government; powers and role of regional governments.

-• ‘Human rights and their international protection’: human rights protection systems of the United Nations, the EU (EU Charter of Fundamental Rights; activities of the European Ombudsman) and the Organisation for Security and Cooperation in Europe (Convention for the Protection of Human Rights and Fundamental Freedoms); role of the International Criminal Court and the UN High Commissioner for Refugees; situation of refugees in the contemporary world; activities of non-governmental human rights organisations;
+• ‘Human rights and their international protection’: human rights protection systems of the United Nations, the EU (EU Charter of Fundamental Rights; activities of the European Ombudsman) and the Organisation for Security and Cooperation in Europe (Convention for the Protection of Human Rights and Fundamental Freedoms); role of the International Criminal Court and the UN High Commissioner for Refugees; situation of refugees in the contemporary world; activities of non-governmental human rights organisations.

 • International order’: types of international orders, and changes in the international order in the 21st century; globalisation and its impact; separatisms in the context of international law; international and ethnic conflicts in the non-EU part of Europe and other regions of the world; methods of resolving long-term conflicts between nations and countries; humanitarian aid, development cooperation, humanitarian intervention and peace mission; terrorism and strategies for combating terrorism; aims and activities of international, regional and sub-regional organisations and initiatives in the world; main peace and military missions, and the role of NATO.